robclark56/RaspiBolt-Extras/RBE_REST_WAN.md

 ```

 # Create Macroon file on Host #
 Different Macaroons permit the WAN Host to perform different tasks.
-See [this file](https://github.com/Stadicus/guides/blob/master/raspibolt/raspibolt_66_remote_lncli.md) for full details.
+See the end of [this file](https://github.com/Stadicus/guides/blob/master/raspibolt/raspibolt_66_remote_lncli.md) for full details.
 In this exercise, we will use the *invoice.macaroon*.

 * Get ASCII version of the macaroon file
 ```